 Another threat comes from the water hyacinth, originally native to Brazil.
 This floating weed grows quickly around the lakeshore and spreads like a carpet across the surface, blocking out the light, choking the lake to death and snaring up vessels.
 Since the mid-1990s, Homa Bay, Kendu Bay and Kisumu have all at times been strangled by kilometre-wide cordons of the weed, inhibiting passage to all but the smallest canoes, with disastrous results for the local economy.
 Solutions have included the promotion of products (furniture, paper, even building materials) made from harvested hyacinth.
 In 2001, mechanical clearance enabled passenger ferries to resume, only for falling water levels to cause their suspension once more.
-There’s been a resurgence of the invasive weed since 2006, and the nutrient run-off following heavy rains in 2010 spread the deadly canopy even further.
+There’s been a resurgence of the invasive weed since 2006, and the nutrient run-off following occasional rains spreads the deadly canopy even further.